Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Introduction

 With the inclusion of scene understanding, semantic maps enable a much greater range of tasks for robots.
 For instance, domestic robots can fetch tableware from the kitchen, and a legged robot can walk on firm pavement instead of unstable vegetation.
-However, even with semantics, higher level planning may still be limited.
-Planning systems may desire other attributes, for example, the traversability of the ground surface, the affordance~\cite[Ch.
+However, even with semantics, maps can still be limited for higher level planning.
+Planning systems may desire other environmental attributes for better decision making, such as the traversability of the ground surface, the affordance~\cite[Ch.
 8]{gibson2014ecological} of surrounding objects, the outdoor temperature, or the concentration of some quantity in the air.
-These attributes form a high-level understanding of the environment, which is one of the key requirements of the \emph{robust-perception age} in robotics~\cite{cadena2016past}.
+These attributes form a high-level understanding of the environment, which is regarded as one of the key requirements of the \emph{robust-perception age} in robotics~\cite{cadena2016past}.

-At present, each of these attributes is often estimated independently and represented in a separate map, even though the map can have multiple layers.
-To perform a complex task involving multiple attributes, a robot needs to access and process information across different maps.
-This not only complicates planning, but ignores the correlation among different sources of information.